Al-khizana al-hasaniyya

 Manuscripts

 Al-Khizana al-Hasaniyya has a manuscript index (kashshaf al-makhtutat) organized alphabetically, listing only the titles, authors, and manuscript numbers.
 You can either look through the index ahead of time or ask to access the searchable Word document on-site using one of the computers in the Research Room.
 Depending on your focus, there are also more detailed catalogs arranged by theme.
-You can request these from Director Binebine or one of the librarians in the Research Room.
+You can request these from Director Binebine or from one of the librarians in the Research Room.
 Keep in mind, though, that not every part of the collection is covered by these catalogs.
-For example, when we visited, the catalog of fiqh manuscripts was still in progress.
+For example, when we visited, the catalog of fiqh manuscripts was still under production.
 Since these catalogs (like the index) aren’t sold in bookstores, you may kindly request a copy from the director.

-Books
+Books and Periodicals

 Ordering your material